MicrosoftDocs/security/security-docs/operations/incident-response-playbook-app-consent.md

 #### Inventory apps assigned to users

-You can use the Microsoft Entra admin center to see the list of apps to which individual users have granted permissions.
+You can use the Microsoft Entra admin center to see the list of apps to which individual users granted permissions.

 1. Sign in to the **Azure Portal** with administrative rights.
 2. Select the **Microsoft Entra ID** icon.